14 CE Credits for Psychologists 14 AMA PRA Category 1 Credits™ 14 ACPE Credits 14.0 Contact Hours

 **Day 1: Arrival & Waterway Immersion**

 * **Late Afternoon:** Purchase an all-day pass for the Water Taxi.
-Don’t worry about a destination just yet; simply ride the main loop.
-It’s the perfect orientation, allowing you to appreciate the city’s unique geography and stunning architecture from the water.
+Don’t worry about a specific destination just yet; simply ride the main loop.
+It is the perfect orientation, allowing you to appreciate the city’s unique geography and stunning architecture from the water as the sun begins to lower.

-* **Evening:** Hop off the Water Taxi at the Las Olas Boulevard stop.
+* **Evening:** Disembark at the Las Olas Boulevard stop.
 Enjoy a leisurely stroll, browse the shops, and select a restaurant for dinner.
-The boulevard is beautifully lit at night, creating a wonderful, festive atmosphere.
+The boulevard is beautifully lit at night, creating a festive yet sophisticated atmosphere.

 **Day 2: Culture, Coast & Relaxation**

 * **Morning:** Take a short ride to the Bonnet House Museum & Gardens.
-Allow at least two to three hours to fully explore the quirky house and the serene, sprawling grounds.
-It’s a peaceful and utterly unique Florida experience.
+We recommend arriving close to opening time to beat the heat and the crowds.
+Allow at least two hours to explore the house and the sprawling grounds.
+It is a peaceful and utterly unique Florida experience.

 * **Lunch:** Head toward the beach and find a casual café along A1A for a light lunch with an ocean breeze.

 * **Afternoon:** Dedicate the afternoon to the beach.
-Whether you choose to walk the promenade, rent a lounge chair and umbrella, or take a dip in the Atlantic, this is your time to unwind completely before your cruise.
+Whether you choose to walk the promenade, rent a lounge chair, or take a dip in the Atlantic, this is your time to unwind completely.
+If you prefer to stay out of the sun, the NSU Art Museum is an excellent, climate-controlled alternative.

 **Embarkation Day**

 Enjoy a relaxed breakfast.
-With Port Everglades just a few minutes away, there is no need to rush.
+With Port Everglades located just a few miles from most downtown and beach hotels, there is absolutely no need to rush.
 A short, stress-free transfer to the port will have you boarding your ship feeling refreshed, acclimated, and already steeped in the vacation mindset.

 At Sea - Cruising